Direction-Flipped Influence Audits Reveal Hidden Structure in Moral Choices of LLMs: Methods

 \subsection{Sampling Procedure}

-We sample completions rather than using log-probabilities, as most model APIs do not expose token-level probabilities.
-For each condition (model $\times$ factor $\times$ influence type $\times$ direction), we query all combinations $(n_1, n_2) \in \mathcal{N} \times \mathcal{N}$.
-To ensure a balanced design: (i) for each pair of group sizes, each demographic level appears equally often with each size; (ii) each comparison is queried in both orders (e.g., male as Option A and female as Option B, then swapped); and (iii) each unique comparison is repeated $k = 8$ times, half with each ordering, to reduce variance.
-Invalid responses are discarded.
+For each condition (model $\times$ factor $\times$ influence type $\times$ direction), we query all combinations $(n_1, n_2) \in \{1, \ldots, 10\}^2$.
+To ensure a balanced design: (i) for each pair of group sizes, each demographic group appears equally often with each size; (ii) each comparison is queried in both orders (e.g., male as Option A and female as Option B, then swapped); and (iii) each unique comparison is repeated $k = 8$ times, half with each ordering, to reduce variance.
+Invalid responses are discarded; per-model rates are in Appendix~\ref{sec:invalid}.